Divorce Mediation vs Lawyer: Which is Right for You?

 Documents will be presented to the court throughout the divorce trial.
 Arguments will be made regarding the merits of positions.

 Witnesses or outside experts will be brought in to court to testify.
-The couple’s children may even be called to the stand during litigation.

 All of this transpires in court in front of a family law judge who will ultimately decide the outcome regarding parenting time, child custody, child support, alimony and division of marital assets and debts.

-What is a Mediator and What is the Mediator’s Role?
+Divorce Mediation Process: What is a Mediator and What is the Mediator’s Role?

-divorce-mediation-peaceful-divorceA mediator is an independent, neutral third-party who conducts mediation proceedings.
+Divorce mediation is a dynamic alternative dispute resolution process.
+And a mediator is an independent, neutral third-party who conducts mediation proceedings.

-He or she helps people involved in a conflict or dispute come to agreement.
+Mediators help parties involved in a conflict or dispute come to agreement.

-For divorcing parties, the divorce itself is the dispute and the mediator’s role is to help both parties (spouses) identify, negotiate and come to mutually-acceptable agreement on the various issues and financial matters required to end their marriage out of court.
+For a divorcing couple, the divorce itself is the dispute and the mediator’s role is to help both spouses identify, negotiate and come to mutually-acceptable agreement on the various issues and financial matters required for divorce.

 Is a Mediator a Lawyer?

-Mediation is a skillset unto itself and is also an unregulated field.
-So a mediator can be a family law attorney or non-attorney (financial professional, mental health professional, etc.).
+So a mediator can be a family law attorney or a non-attorney (financial professional, mental health professional, etc.).

 But while they may have a grasp of divorce law, they may or may not know how to be an effective, neutral mediator.